-CT: Yeah you guys just missed it last week, it was like 110 here.
+ME: Yeah you guys just missed it last week, it was like 110 here.

 LA: Really?
 That like, never happens right?
 That’s one of may favorite past times-like looking at the weather for San Fran and I’m like ‘oh yeah, it’s still 60 degrees.’

 ME: There was no respite.
 So no fog either.